 How Does Magic of Compounding Work?

-This may seem like a small difference – i.e. just an increase of $100 for a full one year.
-However, let’s see how this process works over longer periods of time.
+This may seem like a small difference – i.e. just an increase of $100 for a full year.
+However, let’s see how this process works over long periods of time.

 To illustrate the difference, let’s assume there are two teenagers A and B with $10,000 cash they earned by doing some gigs.
 They both put their money in an investment plan that pays 10% per year to them.
 A chooses to collect and keep away the income generated (i.e. $1,000) in a savings account that practically gives 0 return.
 B chooses to reinvest all income in the same investment plan.